RAW vs. JPEG: What Are the Important Differences?

-Modern-day seems to have a million and one choices, one of which is whether to shoot in RAW vs JPEG file formats.
+Modern-day seems to have a million and one choices, one of which is whether to shoot in RAW or JPEG file formats.

 It’s what most cameras are initially set to and, to be fair, these days even point-and-shoots do a pretty good job at landing excellent JPEG photos.